Your primary source for history.

 • freedmen former slaves who had been emancipated at the conclusion of the Civil War

-• free negroes blacks who had been emancipated by their owners, or the children of emancipated parents prior to the start of the Civil War
+• free negroes Blacks who had been emancipated by their owners, or the children of emancipated parents prior to the start of the Civil War

 • lewd characterized by immorality or vulgarity